fortinte1/StreamSafe-TPRM/Phase 2- Planning.md

 ---

 **Strategic Impact:**
-Phase 2 laid the foundation for executing a focused risk-based evaluation in the following weeks.
+Phase 2 laid the foundation for executing a focused risk-based evaluation in the following Phases.
 The risk map enables prioritization and control alignment for each vendor type, ensuring effective mitigation of high-impact threats to StreamSafe’s digital content and customer data.